nitsanavni/katas/jq-mars-rover/README.md

 This is showing a polyglot approach to practicing jq, TDD, approvals.

-It also shows the potential triggering `approvals.verify` via the cli.
+It also shows the potential of triggering `approvals.verify` via the cli.
+See related discussion [here](https://github.com/approvals/ApprovalTests.Python/issues/127).

 # What